codingben/maple-fighters/src/maple-fighters/README.md

 # Maple Fighters
 All the game code lives here.
+This folder can be opened with Unity.